Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-06-settingup-p5.md

 Now, you may be saying, wait...from where did that sketch.js file come?
 And where is it located?

 Here's the deal.
-The sketch.js file is your file and it's located in the same director or folder as our html page.
-It allows us to put all our p5.js code in a file we create and then we don't have to change our html page again.
+The sketch.js file is your file and located in the same directory or folder as our HTML page.
+It allows us to put all our p5.js code in a file we create, and then we don't have to change our HTML page again.
 It just makes things a little cleaner to read.

-What might that file look like?
+The file looks like this.

 ```html
 function setup() {